rayvenedralin/Zombanga-Assets-OS-Game-Project-/README.md

 ---

-## 📄 License & Usage
+## License & Usage

 This is an open-source project.
 All art assets included here are original works created specifically for Zombanga.
-Please check the `LICENSE` file in this repository for specific terms regarding reuse, modification, and attribution.